 The residence may evict someone who does not pay a bill within five days of the due date.
-Someone whose needs exceed the care provided in an assisted living home may not live there.
+Additionally, someone whose needs exceed the care provided in an assisted living home may also not live there.

-An apartment or living unit must be at least 80 square feet if it’s a single, and 60 square feet per person if there are multiple occupants.
+All living units must be at least 80 square feet for one patient and 60 square feet per person if there are multiple occupants.
 Three is the maximum number of roommates allowed.
 There must be one toilet for every four residents and a tub or shower per every six.
-Unlike many other states, Nevada does not have regulations requiring secure outdoor areas or dementia-friendly indoor design features at memory care residences.
-This means you need to take extra care when considering a community for your loved one.
+Unlike many other states, Nevada does not have regulations requiring secure outdoor areas or dementia-friendly indoor design features in memory care residences.
+These should be considered when checking out communities for your loved one.
 Look for clear sightlines with an easily navigated layout, soft paint colors, and room to walk around without encountering a dead end, as these have been shown to benefit people with dementia.

 – Non-payment of a bill within five days of due date